betaglot/plantabeta/docs/dev/Graphics/BetaGraphic.md

 ## DevNotes

+- ScaleBar
+- Have a BetaGraphic of your piece with recommended ViaCurve ViaPath.
 - Arrow of Attention is Violet
 - AttentionLoop
     - Eco, then Neuro, then Moto, then Via, then back to Eco.